Support wildlife and clean water by creating a certified wildlife habitat and native garden!

 - A subscription to the National Aquarium’s monthly conservation e-newsletter

 A $20 non-refundable application fee is required for certification.
 This application fee is waived for pre-K though 12th grade school habitats.

 After certifying your habitat, you are eligible to purchase a sign to designate your yard as wildlife friendly!
 Show your commitment to helping local wildlife by displaying this sign in your newly certified habitat.

 Wildlife Certification Terms

 Stormwater runoff is generated when precipitation from rain and snowmelt events flows over land or impervious surfaces and does not percolate into the ground.
-As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated (Definition according to the EPA)
+As the runoff flows over the land or impervious surfaces (paved streets, parking lots and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
+(Definition according to the Environmental Protection Agency)

-Using native plants, removing invasive plants, conserving water, eliminating or reducing chemical fertilizers and pesticides to reduce pollution and conserve resources.
-BayScaping also includes shaping the ground for better infiltration and to control erosion and enhancing aesthetics and wildlife habitat.
+Conservation landscaping involves using native plants, removing invasive plants, conserving water and eliminating or reducing chemical fertilizers and pesticides to reduce pollution and conserve resources.
+BayScaping also includes shaping the ground for better infiltration and to control erosion while enhancing aesthetics and wildlife habitat.
 (Definition from Chesapeake Ecology Center)

 Back to the Top